congruence-engine/investigations/README.md

 # Congruence Engine investigations
-This is a static website for Congruence Engine investigations.
+This is a static website/directory for Congruence Engine investigations.